uaraven/shelastic/readme.md

 Even when an index is in use, explicit index name may be supplied to any document command.
 Index specified with `--index` option will take precedence.

 Some of the commands (like `refresh` or `flush`) will be applied to all indices if no index name is specified.
 If an index is selected with `use` command it first have to be deselected with `use --` for such commands to be applied to all indices in the cluster.

+For some commands you can use wildcards in index name, for example following command will set replica count to 0 for all indices:

+        es-cluster $> index configure --index *
+        Enter configuration parameters, one per line.
+Finish with ;
+        >>> number_of_replicas: 0;
+        Ok

     index clear-cache [--index <index-name>]
 Clears cache of given index.
 If no index is in use then cache for all indices is cleared

     index flush  [--index <index-name>] [--force] [--wait]